alekssro/home-lab/README.md

 ### 🔐 SSL

-By default in this template Kubernetes ingresses are set to use the [Let's Encrypt Staging Environment](https://letsencrypt.org/docs/staging-environment/).
+SSL certificates are managed by [cert-manager](https://cert-manager.io/docs/).
+When testing new configuration, you may use the [Let's Encrypt Staging Environment](https://letsencrypt.org/docs/staging-environment/).
 This will hopefully reduce issues from ACME on requesting certificates until you are ready to use this in "Production".

 Once you have confirmed there are no issues requesting your certificates replace `letsencrypt-staging` with `letsencrypt-production` in your ingress annotations for `cert-manager.io/cluster-issuer`